Bridging Finance

 Planning Bridging

-Funding for buying sites with existing properties you wish to change or land:
+For buying sites with existing properties you wish to change, or land:

 - Without any planning permission